The Peril of Unbelief

 You see, the bible says the same thing, over and over again, but in slightly different words.
 But the message is the same.
 Unbelief will cause you to lose your salvation.
 If you don’t continue faithful, but allow unbelief to enter your heart, your house will be left vacant.
 God won’t be there, and God won’t recognize YOU any longer, because you are no longer one of His own.

 God knows His own.
 Jesus made this analogy in John 10:14 thru 16; “I am the good shepherd, and I know My own, and My own know Me.
 Even as the Father knows Me, and I know the Father, and I lay down My life for the sheep.
 And I have other sheep, which are not of this fold.
 I must bring them also.
 And they shall hear My voice, and they shall become one flock, with one shepherd.”
-Jesus was referring to the fact that the Gentiles were going to be accepted by God, and comforted by God, and that they were going to be “grafted in” to the olive tree.
+Jesus was referring to the fact that the Gentiles were going to be added to the original “flock of God”.
+The gentiles would be accepted by God, and comforted by God, and that they would be “grafted in” to the olive tree, so to speak.

 Paul wrote to the Gentiles, and he said in Ephesians 2:12 & 13; “Remember that you were at that time, separate from Christ, excluded from the commonwealth of Israel, and strangers to the covenants of promise, having no hope, and without God in the world.
 But now, in Christ Jesus, you who formerly were far off, have been brought near by the blood of Christ.”
 And why would the Gentiles be brought near by the blood of Christ?
 Because of their faith.
 Verse 8 says; For grace you have been saved, through faith..”